MohamedSabith97/Functional-Doc_HRM/New_Format.md

 - ### **Waiting for Travel:**

-    - If Employee went Vacation, Muqueem Status will change as OutSideKingdom in Muqueeem Portal.
+    - If Employee went on Vacation, Muqueem Status will change as OutSideKingdom in Muqueem Portal.

-   - By system schedule will check if muqueeem status is Termianted-OutSideKingdom, Complete the Retirment Process with Travel Date.
+   - By system schedule will check if muqueem status is Terminated-OutSideKingdom, and Complete the Retirment Process with Travel Date.

       - *In the Action field is Following to,*